fqiang/ReverseDiffTape.jl/README.md

 - Implements a state-of-the-art reverse Hessian algorithm, named <strong>Edge_Pushing<strong>

 Jump to see [Examples](https://github.com/fqiang/ReverseDiffTape.jl/blob/master/test/runtests.jl) in the tests script of using this package.

+The documentation is out-of-date at this time, but the test/runtest.jl will give a pretty good example how this package is used.

 #Package Exports
 ##Types